Sunday, May 25, 2008

 Wings - and not much more!

 I love chicken wings.
 The flavor really doesn't matter; hot, lemon, teriyaki, orange, barbecue or cajun, I enjoy them all.
 There aren't many low-carb pleasures that are as fulfilling as a plate full of spicy wings, celery sticks, blue cheese (yeah it has the Atkins' blessing) and a tall glass of sweet tea.
-This post has my top 3 pick of places that have the yummiest wings in town.
+This post has my top 3 pick of places that have the yummiest wings in town.1) Taqueria - This is a little Mexican restaurant in Alpharetta that we literally stumbled upon on one really hungry afternoon.
+They have about twenty different types of wings and even make their own blue cheese.
+The wings are so good you almost have to roll your sleeves up and eat with two hands!
+It's no wonder we keep going back.

 2) North Peking - My girlfriends swear by the wings at North Peking.
 They make a flavor of chicken wings that I've never seen or eaten anywhere before - Mexican Hot Wings.
 The wings are slightly breaded and dressed with jalapeno peppers and onions.
 If you ever want to try Mexican wings at a Chinese restaurant in an American neighborhood, you know where to go!